-The Parks and Recreation Department is in charge of the operations and maintenance most medians and streetscape within the City.
-These include medians, planting buffers along roadways and landscaped areas within roadway and trail Rights-of-Way.
+The Parks and Recreation Department is also in charge of the maintenance for most medians and streetscape within the City.
+These include medians, planting buffers along roadways, and landscaped areas within roadway and trail rights-of-way.
 An Adopt-a-Median program does exist where private and non-profit groups provide basic maintenance functions for their respective median.
+However, feedback from participants has indicated that the process is fairly cumbersome, which may discourage wider participation.